Renault Megane E-Tech Review 2024

 "Unlike the Cupra Born or MG4, the Renault Megane E-Tech's electric motor powers the front wheels.
 That means it doesn't feel quite as agile, but it's set up for comfort rather than sportiness - and we kinda like that."

-The steering is light, which is great around town, but it doesn't feel too nervous at motorway speeds either.
+The steering is light, so you don’t get much feedback but it makes the Megane very easy to drive around town, yet it doesn't feel nervous at motorway speeds either.
 Accelerate hard out of a junction or a bend in the wet and you'll hear the chirrup of a front wheel spinning away, but the Megane E-Tech generally feels reassuringly safe to drive and handles well.

 For a relatively high-riding car, the Megane E-Tech remains pretty flat in corners, too, although you're going to want to look at the sporty Cupra Born instead if you're keen for an electric car with a dose of athleticism.